ChanghyeonKim93/f446_amr_shield_ros/README.md

 Main role of this package is to make a serial communication between 'Nucleo-F446RE' and 'PC(USB)'.

+Details about the overall LARR AMR system can be found in this. [link:]

+You can approach the on-board PC of the AMR, and control the AMR by the **SSH remote control** within the same Wi-Fi network.

 F446_AMR_Shield can provide belows:

-* Serial communication between Nucleo-F446RE and PC via USB 2.0 (3.0 OK).
+* Serial communication between Nucleo-F446RE and PC via USB 2.0 (3.0 is OK).
 Default baudrate is 460800.

 * 4 x PWM outputs (two motor-dedicated PWMs + two auxiliary PWMs with configurable frequencies (500 Hz default, 1 ~ 3,000 Hz tested, HIGH level: 3.3 volt.)